Slicing, extending and serializing with SChunks¶

 param to True

-If what you want is to create a serialized, compressed version of a NumPy array, you can use the newer (and faster) functions to store it either in-memory or on-disk.
-The specification of such a contiguous compressed representation, aka cframe can be seen here.
+If what you want is to create a serialized, compressed version of a NumPy array, you can bypass manually creating an SChunk and serializing it using some bespoke Blosc2 functions, which are more efficient and allow one to store the array in-memory or on-disk.

 [9]: